What is HIPAA Compliance? Tips for Maintaining Compliance

 There are many touchpoints, organizations, and personnel that come into contact with PHI.
 Take the time to assess how your own organization handles the PHI they come in contact with and the current compliance protocols you may or may not have in place to protect your patients’ sensitive information.

-Beyond introducing a risk management plan, training employees, and restricting third-party access, your organization should implement some specific precaution and protection measures for maintaining HIPAA security compliance:
+Beyond introducing a risk management plan, training employees, and restricting third-party access, your organization should implement best practices and specific precaution and protection measures for maintaining HIPAA security compliance:

 At Ground Labs, we understand that safety and patient trust is a top priority for organizations.
 Our new and improved Enterprise Recon 2.1 is our trusted solution that organizations can use to find and remediate sensitive information across a range of structured and unstructured data.
 Whether information is stored on your organization’s servers, employee devices, or in the cloud, Enterprise Recon, powered by GLASS™ Technology, enables the quickest and most accurate and seamless data discovery.